 An article on www.bbc.com caught my eye the other day, which discussed the nature of medical test results and the interpretation of risk.
 Take a look, as it claims that doctors are not as good as they should be at interpreting (on behalf of patients) the significance of test results.

-In this article they gave the example of a patient (a 50 year old women, about whom no medical information is known) who has just had a test for breast cancer.
+In this article, they gave the example of a patient (a 50-year-old woman, about whom no medical information is known) who has just had a test for breast cancer.

 In this BBC article example, the breast cancer test had a sensitivity rate of 90%.
 What sensitivity means is, if we had perfect knowledge that a group of people DID have the disease, what percentage of times would the test come out as positive (positive in medical parlance means the test indicates you HAVE the disease or condition)?
 In our example, on average 90% of outcomes, or 9 times out of 10, the test would give a positive (correct) result.
 Of course, the perfect test would be 100% sensitive.

-Some terminology here.
+Some terminology is useful here.
 90% of the test results would thus result in a TRUE POSITIVE.
-But 10% of the results would be a FALSE NEGATIVE (i.e. you are told you don't have the disease but you actually do).
+But 10% of the results would be a FALSE NEGATIVE (i.e. you are told you don’t have the disease but actually you do).

-But if you just walked in off the street, and had the test (with no-one knowing if you had the disease or not) and got a positive result then, knowing that the test is 90% sensitive, one error of thinking, commonly made, is that you might think that this means there is a 90% chance that you have the disease.
-Not at all - read on.
+But what if you just walked in off the street, and had the test (with no-one knowing if you had the disease or not) and got a positive result?
+Well, knowing that the test is 90% sensitive, one error of thinking commonly made is that you might think that this means there is a 90% chance that you have the disease.
+Not at all – read on.

-We need to understand something else here - what is known as the specificity of the test.
+We need to understand something else here – what is known as the specificity of the test.
 Some more terminology.
-In the example given in the article, they had a specificity rate of 91%.
+In the example given in the article, the test had a specificity rate of 91%.
 And what this means is, if we had perfect knowledge that a group of people did NOT have the disease, how often would the test produce a (correct) negative result?
 In the example given, it is 91%.
-Meaning, if the test was performed 100 times, 91 of those times would produce a negative result i.e. what we might call a TRUE NEGATIVE.
-But 9 of those times would produce a positive result when you don't actually have the disease - in other words, 9 FALSE POSITIVES.
-Again, if a test had perfect specificity (100%) all would be great.
+Meaning, if the test were performed 100 times, 91 of those times would produce a proper negative result, i.e. what we might call a TRUE NEGATIVE.
+But 9 of those times would produce a positive result when you don’t actually have the disease – in other words, 9 FALSE POSITIVES.
+Again, if a test had perfect specificity (100%), all would be great.

-This is a key concept - a test needs to be assessed for how reliable it is when it is performed on groups that DO have the disease, but also for how reliable it is when it is performed on groups that don't.
-It may not be intuitive, but these two things are completely separate.
+This is a fundamental concept – a test needs to be assessed for how reliable it is when it is performed on groups that DO have the disease, but also for how reliable it is when it is carried out on groups that don’t.
+It may not be intuitive, but these two things are entirely separate.
 Even if a test is performed on the same person repetitively, these types of errors will produce some false negatives or some false positives (depending on whether the person does or does not have the condition).
-Where tests have similar levels of sensitivity and specificity, that's just a coincidence - they can be quite different because it all depends on the underlying logic, science and fallibility of the measuring process.
+Where tests have similar levels of sensitivity and specificity, that’s just a coincidence – they can be very different because it all depends on the underlying logic, science and fallibility of the measuring process.

 The ideal combination would be a test that had 100% sensitivity, and 100% specificity.
 To my knowledge, and you will not be surprised to hear this, there are few if any tests that are so accurate.
-If a test was 100% accurate in both these ways, the test would have perfect predictive power, and you could completely rely on it.
+If a test were 100% accurate in both these ways, the test would have perfect predictive power, and you could properly rely on it.
 But this never happens in the real world.
-Again, a test might be quite sensitive, but have worse specificity, or vice versa.
+Again, a test might be quite sensitive but have worse specificity, or vice versa.

 Well, so far we have more of an idea of the issues involved.
-But, about half of the gynecologists in the BBC article apparently concluded from the above data that the chances of the women having cancer from the positive test alone, was in fact 90%.
-Oops - this is completely wrong, as we shall see.
+But, about half of the gynaecologists in the BBC article apparently concluded from the above data that the chances of the women having cancer from the positive test alone were in fact 90%.
+This is wrong, as we shall see.